sockheadrps/AiMouseMovement/README.md

-# Mouse Movement dataset gathering and Generative Adversarial Network training
+# Mouse Movement dataset gathering and ML Network training

 ### The purpose of this application is to gather data to train an ML model to replicate human-like cursor movement behaviour.